BLCK-B/BLCK-B.github.io/content/post/spring-auth.md

 }
 ```

+## A note on reactive Spring

+Spring JPA is a synchronous, blocking ORM framework.
+Reactive DB access requires R2DBC which doesn't have the powerful abstractions like mapping annotations.
+Think twice about the benefits of reactivity.
+You almost certainly won't need it.

 ## Authentication objects and server-side session

 **ServerSecurityContextRepository** is an interface with two methods to save and load a **SecurityContext**.
 The servlet implementation of **ServerSecurityContextRepository** is **HttpSessionSecurityContextRepository**.
 In Spring WebFlux, use the **WebSessionServerSecurityContextRepository**.